centreon/centreon-documentation/versioned_docs/version-22.10/upgrade/centreon-ha/upgrade-from-21-10.md

 ## Cluster ugprade

 Since Centreon 22.04, The mariaDB Replication is now based on [GTID](https://mariadb.com/kb/en/gtid/).
-It's necessary to destroy completely the cluster and configure back again with the latest version of Centreon and MariaDB Replication mechanismes.
+It's necessary to destroy the cluster completely and configure it back again with the latest version of Centreon and MariaDB replication mechanisms.

 ### Maintenance mode and backup